Topic IndexLibrary Index

 Radionuclide or nuclear medicine scan.
 An imaging scan in which a small amount of radioactive substance is injected into the vein.
 A machine measures levels of radioactivity in certain tissues or organs, thereby detecting any abnormal areas or tumors.
-Some examples are bone scans, PET scans, thyroid scans, and gallium scans.
+Some examples are bone scans and PET scans.

 Ultrasound.
-An imaging technique that uses high-frequency sound waves to produce an image on a monitor of the abdominal organs, such as the uterus, liver, and kidneys.
+An imaging technique that uses high-frequency sound waves to produce an image on a monitor of the stomach organs, such as the uterus, liver, and kidneys.

 Endoscopy.
-Use of a flexible tube with a lens or tiny camera (and a light on the end), which is connected to a computer screen, allowing the doctor to see inside the hollow organs, such as the esophagus, stomach, intestines, bladder, or uterus.
+Use of a flexible tube with a lens or tiny camera (and a light on the end), which is connected to a computer screen, allowing the healthcare provider to see inside the hollow organs.
+These include the esophagus, stomach, intestines, bladder, or uterus.
 Biopsy samples (tiny pieces of tissue) can be taken through the tube for further evaluation.

 Lab tests.
 These are done to examine blood, urine, other fluids, or tumor tissue from a biopsy.

 Biopsy.
-This is done to remove a sample of the suspicious tissue for examination in a lab by a pathologist.
-Biopsy can be done with several different procedures depending on the location of the tumor and size.
+This is done to remove a sample of the suspicious tissue for exam in a lab by a pathologist.
+A biopsy can be done with several different procedures depending on the location of the tumor and size.
 Endoscopy, needle biopsy with image guidance, and surgical biopsy are a few examples.

-For most types of cancer, exams and imaging tests might suggest a person has cancer, but a biopsy is usually needed to be sure of the diagnosis.
+For most types of cancer, exams and imaging tests might suggest a person has cancer, but a biopsy is always needed to confirm the diagnosis.